The best independent guide to Lagos

 The beach front of Praia de Luz

-Further along the coast is the pretty fishing village of Burgau, with the small sandy bay, cobbled streets and traditional fishermen’s houses.
+Further along the coast is the pretty fishing village of Burgau, with a small sandy bay, cobbled streets and traditional fishermen’s houses.
 Burgau maybe small but it is delightful place to visit.

 Much of the coastline is protected from tourist development as it lies within the Sudoeste Alentejano e Costa Vicentina nature park and this has helped maintain the idyllic natural setting.
-To discover the region a rental car is required that this remote and untouched region of Portugal is less than 40 minutes from energetic and tourist Lagos.
+To discover the region a rental car is required as there almost no public transport.
 The main town of the region, Vila do Bispo, has a laid back and relaxed ambience that is very hospitable and welcoming.